mrshll/climatework/README.md

 ## Climatework criteria

 Listed positions must be unambiguous in its role to mitigate climate change and conserve natural resources.
-The position must clearly state:
+The linked position must clearly state:
 - What the company does, and how it relates to climate, energy, and/or conservation
 - What the role's responsibilities are
 - What makes a strong applicant